Asian Television Network International (CVE:SAT) Trading Down 38.5% – Here’s What Happened

-Asian Television Network International Limited (CVE:SAT – Get Free Report)’s share price traded down 38.5% during mid-day trading on Friday .
+Asian Television Network International Limited (CVE:SAT – Get Free Report)’s stock price was down 38.5% on Saturday .
 The company traded as low as C$0.02 and last traded at C$0.04.
-204,000 shares traded hands during trading, an increase of 933% from the average session volume of 19,743 shares.
+Approximately 204,000 shares changed hands during mid-day trading, an increase of 903% from the average daily volume of 20,335 shares.
 The stock had previously closed at C$0.07.

 Asian Television Network International Limited engages in the specialty, pay television broadcasting, and advertising primarily for the south Asian community in Canada.
 It operates premium pay specialty television channels in 9 languages.
 The company provides its flagship ATN-HD general interest service; and various Bollywood movie channels with approximately 100 movies a month, as well as various channels that include sports, news, music, lifestyle, spiritual, and regional language channels.